Assorted Musings on Dimension-critical Graphs: Further Work

 From the above observations, the existence of a polynomial-time algorithm to determine if $G$ is dimension-critical seems very unlikely.
 However, we (somewhat abashedly) remark that we see no way to completely resolve Question \ref{question1}.

 \begin{question} For an arbitrary graph $G$ and $e \in E(G)$, is it true that $\dim(G) - \dim(G - e) \leq 1$? \end{question}

-Of course, there are myriad examples of $G$ and $e \in E(G)$ where the deletion of $e$ either does not change the dimension of the graph or reduces the dimension of the graph by 1.
-However, we were unable to find a single instance of a graph $G$ where $\dim(G) - \dim(G - e) \geq 2$.
+Of course, one can produce myriad examples of $G$ and $e \in E(G)$ where the deletion of $e$ either does not change the dimension of the graph or reduces the dimension of the graph by 1.
+However, we were unable to find a single instance where $\dim(G) - \dim(G - e) \geq 2$.
 Our guess is that such graphs do not exist, and we would be very interested to see a proof.
 Incidentally, if one instead considers the deletion of a vertex of $G$, there is a little more that can be said.

 \begin{question} Does there exist an integer $c$ such that for all graphs $G$ and $v \in V(G)$, we are guaranteed to have $\dim(G) - \dim(G \setminus \{v\}) \leq c$?
 If so, can we let $c = 2$? \end{question}